vitejs/vite/docs/blog/announcing-vite5.md

 ## Performance

-On top of the build performance improvements thanks to Rollup 4, there is a new guide to help you identify and fix common performance issues at [https://vitejs.dev/guide/performance](/guide/performance).
+On top of Rollup 4's build performance improvements, there is a new guide to help you identify and fix common performance issues at [https://vitejs.dev/guide/performance](/guide/performance).

 Vite 5 also introduces [server.warmup](/guide/performance.html#warm-up-frequently-used-files), a new feature to improve startup time.
 It lets you define a list of modules that should be pre-transformed as soon as the server starts.
 When using [`--open` or `server.open`](/config/server-options.html#server-open), Vite will also automatically warm up the entry point of your app or the provided URL to open.